poliedros/api-gateway/README.md

 ## Users

-Module to keep users' data.
-It can be used whatever database the project requires.
+Module to keep users' data saved.
+It can be used with whatever database the project requires.

 ## Architecture